This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for American Eagle Outfitters (NYSE:AEO)

+However, we expect the revenue per square foot to gradually improve and reach $561 by the end of the Trefis forecast period, as American Eagle has shown some progress on merchandise and is gradually heading towards a better fashion portfolio.
 However, competition among teen apparel retailers is exceedingly fierce, and a single merchandise goof-up can cost the company its market share.
-Moreover, it can take some time for the U.S. consumer sentiment to bounce back.
-If the revenue per square foot remains somewhere around the current levels by the end of the Trefis forecast period, there can be about 5% downside to our price estimate.
-However, consider a scenario where American Eagle maintains its merchandise well with inventory control and attracts significant store traffic with its rewards program and fashion products.
-If this lifts the revenue per square foot to $540 by the end of the Trefis forecast period, there can be about 5% upside to our price estimate.
+Moreover, with prevailing weakness in the U.S. economy, buyers are searching for a balance between fashion and affordability, and American Eagle isn't the ideal solution for them given its existing portfolio.
+If the retailer's revenue per square foot remains slow and the figure reaches just $515 by the end of Trefis forecast period, there can be about 10% downside to our price estimate.
+However, consider a scenario where American Eagle maintains its merchandise well with proper inventory control and eliminates under-performing stores from its fleet.
+If this lifts the revenue per square foot to $585 by the end of Trefis forecast period, there can be about 5% upside to our price estimate.

-- American Eagle Stores EBITDA Margin: Though American Eagle Stores EBITDA Margin declined in 2011 due to an increase in cotton costs, It rebounded to the 2010 level of 26.1% in 2012 due to cotton prices decline and the company's control over its inventory.
+- American Eagle Stores EBITDA Margin: Though American Eagle Stores' EBITDA Margins declined drastically in 2011 due to an increase in cotton prices owing to floods in major cotton producing areas, it rebounded to the 2010 level of 26.1% in 2012 with an improvement in cotton prices and the company's firm inventory control.
+However, the year 2013 was market by heavy promotional activities throughout the U.S. apparel industry and American Eagle was no exception.
+Heavy discounting dragged the retailer's margins down to 19.5%.

 The American Eagle stores provide most value to the company, followed by the Internet & Catalog Business.

-Revenue per square foot & number of AEO stores higher than Aerie
+Revenue per square foot & number of American Eagle stores higher than Aerie

 Internet & Catalog Orders' revenue growth is faster than American Eagle's mainline stores

-Although Internet & catalog revenues account for just 13% of the company's overall revenues, they have grown at a rapid pace over the past few years.
-During 2009-2012, AEO direct revenues have grown by more than 10% annually driven by the increasing popularity of online shopping.
-In 2013, even as AEO's stores sales have been disappointing, the direct channel has sustained its growth momentum.
-Going forward, this is likely to continue.
+Although Internet & catalog revenues account for just 17% of the company's overall revenues, they have grown at a rapid pace over the past few years.
+During 2009-2015, AEO direct revenues are estimated to have grown by more than 14% annually driven by growing popularity of online apparel shopping.

 The U.S. teen apparel market is currently highly promotional, where each retailer is trying to outsmart the other one with a broader and deeper set of products.
 As a result, U.S. buyers have shown low brand loyalty as they have been readily shifting to the brands that provide relevant fashion at affordable prices.
 This trend has helped the growth of fast-fashion companies such as Gap Inc, Urban Outfitters, Zara, Forever 21 and H&M. On the other hand, companies such as American Eagle Outfitters, Abercrombie & Fitch, and Aeropostale have been at the receiving end of this trend.